caufero/thebridge-optimized-docs/docs/03-implementation/13-build-schema.md

 | **json_ui**         | UI configuration descriptors                       |
 | **metadata**        | Optional structural metadata                       |

-Only structural information is stored in CMP.
+Only structural information and business instances are stored in CMP.

 ---